 Transportation options to and from the Montréal airport

-Montréal-Trudeau international airport (YUL) is one of Canada’s most important hubs.
+YUL Montréal-Trudeau International Airport is one of Canada’s most important hubs, with direct service to over 150 worldwide destinations.
 The flag carrier and the nation’s largest airline, Air Canada, is headquartered in Montréal.
-Notably, American travellers are increasingly using the airport as a seamless hub to transfer to a selection of European destinations, such as France and Portugal.
+Notably, American travellers are increasingly using the airport as a seamless hub to transfer to European, African and Asian destinations.

-In comparison with the corresponding periods last year, the number of passengers utilizing Montréal–Trudeau International airport continues to reach new highs.
-During the first half of 2017, 8.5 million passengers enplaned/deplaned — that’s an increase in 8.6%.
-The airport is preparing for steady growth over the next decade.
+In comparison with the corresponding periods last year, the number of passengers utilizing YUL Montréal-Trudeau International Airport continues to reach new highs.
+During the first quarter of 2019, 6.2 million passengers enplaned/deplayed – and that’s an increase of 6.5% over the same period just one year before.
+And with upwards of 20 million annual guests, the airport is preparing for steady growth over the next decade.

 Speaking of growth, the ground transportation services to and from the airport are also diversifying.

 Montréal’s ride-sharing application Eva was launched in 2019 by a group of enterprising University students looking to create a cooperative model – where the drivers are also owners – to get folks where they need to be in a snap.
 The Mozio airport transport system is also offered at YUL, and like other rideshare programs like Lyft (soon to launch in Montréal) and Uber, all meet their passengers at the official pick-up area at Gate 6 of the departure level on the second floor.

 DRIVER ROLL UP THE PARTITION PLEASE